AI Burnout: When Keeping Up Leaves You Running on Empty

 - Define "enough."
 This is critical.
 Burnout loves ambiguity.
 Define a concrete, achievable standard for your AI engagement.
 Example: "I will learn to use [one specific tool] for [one specific task] well enough to save time on my weekly report."
 That's it.
 That's enough for now.

 - Set a learning budget.
 Decide how many hours per week you'll spend on AI learning — and cap it.
-Two hours per week is enough for most people.
+For many people, something like two hours per week is a reasonable limit.
 Treat this like a financial budget: when you've spent it, you're done for the week.
 No guilt.
 No exceptions.

 Phase 3: Build Sustainable Habits (Month 2+)